butroy/movie-autoencoder/README.md

 * More hidden layers

 In Mike's autoencoder model, it has 3 hidden layers with 128 perceptron in each.
-And if I choose batch_size of 8 and learning rate of 0.001, the training result is:
+And if I choose batch_size of 8, learning rate of 0.001 and elu as the activation function, the training result is:

 <p align="center">
   <img width="400" height="300" src="https://github.com/butroy/movie-autoencoder/blob/master/plots/p1_original_layer.png">